-The individual organizations follow any applicable requirements of ESG or other funding source when determining whether and how much a household must contribute toward rent and utilities while participating in a prevention or re-housing program.
+The individual organizations follow any applicable requirements of ESG and other funding sources when determining whether and how much a household must contribute toward rent and utilities while participating in a prevention or rapid rehousing program.
 No program fees are assessed.